Enemy drone that killed US troops in Jordan was mistaken for a US drone, preliminary report suggests

 As the enemy drone was flying in at a low altitude, a U.S. drone was returning to the small desert installation known as Tower 22 and may have been let pass by mistake, according to a preliminary report cited by the officials, who were not authorized to comment and insisted on anonymity,

 As a result, there was no effort to shoot down the enemy drone that hit the outpost early Sunday morning.
-The U.S. troops at the outpost use trailers for their sleeping quarters.
+One of the trailers where troops sleep sustained the brunt of the strike, while surrounding trailers got limited damage from the blast and flying debris.

 Officials said that of the 34 wounded troops, most had cuts, bruises, traumatic brain injuries and similar wounds.
 Eight were medically evacuated and the most seriously hurt service member is in critical but stable condition.